iZUMi-kyouka/tp/docs/UserGuide.md

 Sorts all recruits in the address book by specified fields in ascending or descending order.

+Format: `sort [PARAMETER ORDER]...`

+* `PARAMETER` includes `-n` for name, `-p` for phone, `-e` for email, and `-a` for address.
 * `ORDER` can be either `asc` (ascending) or `desc` (descending).
-* Multiple fields can be specified, and they will be applied in order of priority from left to right.
+* Multiple fields can be specified, and the sorting will be applied in order of priority from left to right.
-* If no parameters are provided, recruits will be sorted by name in ascending order by default.
+* If no parameters and orders are provided, recruits will be sorted by name in ascending order by default.
 * If only `asc` or `desc` is provided (without field prefixes), recruits will be sorted by name in that order.
+* For any parameter, if the order is not specified, recruits will be sorted in ascending order by default.
 * The sort is case-insensitive for text fields (name, email, address).

 **Shorthand formats:**